CURRY I. GUINN

 EXPERIENCE

 Professor at UNC-Wilmington (2004-present) in the Department of Computer Science at the University of North Carolina at Wilmington.
-Teaching and developing curriculum for undergraduate computer science education with an emphasis on innovative methodologies and educational technologies.
-Leading research in natural language processing, virtual humans, intelligent user interfaces, human-computer interaction, and philosophy of artificial intelligence.
+Teaching and developing curriculum for undergraduate and graduate computer science education with an emphasis on innovative methodologies and educational technologies.
+Leading research in natural language processing, virtual humans, intelligent user interfaces, membrane computing, human-computer interaction, and philosophy of artificial intelligence.

 Principal Investigator, Interactive Virtual Humans, RTI International